Mrw17/UU/README.md

-# UU
+# 2IS206
-Courses read at Uppsala Universitet
+algoritmer och datastrukturer